desigfai/privacy-policy/index.md

 Note: We do not collect, process, or store your raw credit card numbers or financial information.
 These third-party processors handle your transactions securely and only share purchase tokens and transaction history with us.

 **AI Service Providers:**
-- OpenRouter API: For processing AI chat requests and generating responses
-- Request processing includes sanitized conversation history for context
-- No personal identifiers are shared with AI service providers
+- To power our AI character interactions, we utilize third-party AI hosting and routing services, primarily using Featherless, with OpenRouter acting as a fallback system to ensure uptime.
+- Featherless (Primary): Operates under a strict "zero logs" policy.
+Your conversation data is processed in real-time to generate responses and is not logged, retained, or used to train any AI models.
+- OpenRouter (Fallback): Used only during primary system downtime to ensure continuous service availability.
+Please note that when your requests are routed through OpenRouter, your conversation inputs and the AI-generated outputs may be collected and used by OpenRouter to improve their products and services.
+- Data Minimization: Whether using our primary or fallback provider, all requests include only the sanitized conversation history required to maintain chat context.
+No personal account identifiers (such as your email address, real name, or billing information) are ever shared with these external AI services.

 **Google Firebase Services:**
 - Firebase Authentication: User identity management